 - Be flexible about when you work out: Become obsessed with checking the weather, and find out when temps are going to be the lowest that day.
-Sometimes it's early in the morning, and sometimes late in the evening, so you'lll need to rearrange your schedule to fit in exercise during the coolest time of day.
+Sometimes it's early in the morning, and sometimes late in the evening, so you'll need to rearrange your schedule to fit in exercise during the coolest time of day.
 A plus about morning workouts is many of your neighbors might be watering their lawns, so you can run through their sprinklers to stay even cooler.

 - Take a cold shower: I know it seems a little odd to shower before a workout, but the cold water will cool you down.
-Leave your hair wet and pop it in a bun, so when you head outside water dripping down your face and neck will feel so refreshing.
+Leave your hair wet and pop it in a bun, so when you head outside water dripping down your face and neck will feel refreshing.
 If you have short hair, carry a water bottle with you and squeeze a little on top of your head whenever you need a little cooling boost.

 - Change up the type of workout to fit the temps: On super hot and humid days, choose cooler cardio activities like biking in the wind or swimming in cold water.
 Just remember to hydrate before you feel thirsty to beat the bonk.

 - Exercise in cooler places: Hit the trails in shady woods or along a breezy beach shoreline.
 It can be 10 or more degrees cooler than the sunny streets in your neighborhood.

 - Shorten or split up your workouts: Summertime isn't the best time to push yourself, so if you can only handle 10 minutes at a time, do what you can, or exercise twice in one day.

 - Slow down your pace: If you're set on getting in a 30-minute workout, move with less intensity or do intervals to avoid overheating.
 Remember it's OK to take breaks too.